coderefinery/reproducible-python/content/documentation.md

 - Go to "Settings" -> "Pages" -> "Branch" -> `gh-pages` -> "Save".
 - Look at "Actions" tab and observe the workflow running and hopefully deploying the website.
 - Finally visit the generated site.
-You find it by clicking the About wheel icon on top right of your repository.
+You can find it by clicking the About wheel icon on top right of your repository.
 There, select "Use your GitHub Pages website".
-- **This is how we build almost all of our lesson websites** (including this one).
+- **This is how we build almost all of our lesson websites**, including this one!
 - Another popular place to deploy Sphinx documentation is [ReadTheDocs](https://readthedocs.org/).